- In a small bowl mash the lemon butter ingredients, including ¼ teaspoon salt and ¼ teaspoon pepper, until thoroughly blended.

-Carefully lift the skin from each chicken breast, leaving the skin closest to the breastbone attached.
-Slide a paring knife under the skin and, without puncturing the skin, cut three to four slits in the flesh, each about ¾ inch deep.
+- Carefully lift the skin from each chicken breast, leaving the skin closest to the breastbone attached.
+Slide a paring knife under the skin and, without puncturing the skin, cut three to four slits in the flesh, each about 18 millimeters deep.
 Spread 1 tablespoon of the lemon butter on the flesh of each chicken breast, pushing some of it into the slits.
 Lay the skin back in place.

-Transfer the remaining lemon butter to a small saucepan and melt over medium heat.
+- Transfer the remaining lemon butter to a small saucepan and melt over medium heat on the stove.
 Set aside.

 - Prepare the grill for indirect cooking over medium heat (180° to 230°C).

 - Remove and discard the tough bottom of each asparagus spear by grasping at each end and bending it gently until it snaps at its natural point of tenderness, usually about two-thirds of the way down the spear.
 Drizzle the asparagus with oil and season evenly with salt and pepper.